Multiscale Jump Testing and Estimation Under Complex Temporal Dynamics: Introduction

-In recent years there is a surge of interest in multiscale change point detection.
-According to the search algorithm used for the detection, works in this area can be roughly classified into dynamic programming based methods (cf. e.g. \cite{auger1989algorithms}, \cite{jackson2005algorithm}, \cite{davies2012recursive} , \cite{killick2012optimal} and \cite{frick2014multiscale}), and methods based on binary segmentation and its variants (cf. e.g. \cite{scott1974cluster}, \cite{bai1997estimating}, \cite{olshen2004circular} and \cite{fryzlewicz2014wild}).
-Most of the aforementioned algorithms depend on the assumption that the parameter of interest is a {\it piece-wise constant} function of time without smooth changes in order to segment the sequence into stable sections.
-However, in some real data applications it may be more appropriate to distinguish between smooth and abrupt changes and characterise the parameter of interest by {\it piece-wise smooth} functions since smooth or slow changes in the underlying data generating mechanism are widely observed in many physical, social, economic and biological systems over time.
+Here we would like to discuss the distinction between jump detection considered in this paper and change point detection in statistics.
+There is a huge literature in change point detection.
+See for instance \cite{bai1997estimating}, \cite{bai1998estimating}, \cite{qu2008testing}, \cite{shao2010}, \cite{killick2012optimal}, \cite{frick2014multiscale}, and \cite{dette2016detecting}, among many others.
+Most of the aforementioned papers rely on the assumption that the parameter of interest is a {\it piece-wise constant} function of time without smooth changes in order to segment the sequence into stable sections.
+However, in some real data applications it may be more appropriate to distinguish between smooth and abrupt changes and characterise the parameter of interest by {\it piece-wise smooth} functions since smooth or slow changes in the underlying data generating mechanism are widely observed in many physical, social, and economic systems over time.
+Examples include but are not limited to temperature data (\cite{zhang2016testing}), hydrology data (\cite{muller1992change}), and macroeconomic data (\cite{chen2022inference}).
 When algorithms based on the piece-wise constant assumption are applied to a smoothly varying system, typically many spurious jump points will be flagged and it could be difficult for the user to discover various features of the underlying smooth curve such as linearity or convexity.
-The difference between jump point detection and change point detection is characterized by the aforementioned difference in modelling the dynamics of the parameter of interest.
-Furthermore, most existing multiscale change point detection algorithms are designed for error structures that are either i.i.d. or (weakly) stationary.
-Typically they are not robust to complex temporal evolution in the time series covariance structure.
-Exceptions include \cite{pein2017multiscale} where independent errors with piece-wise constant standard deviations are allowed.
-Based on the above discussions, in MJPD we resort to an algorithm that is based on multiscale wavelet/filter asymptotics, fast updating computation and efficient scale sparsification for jump detection in complex temporal systems.
+See our data analysis for a detailed discussion.
+The difference between jump detection and change point detection is characterized by the aforementioned difference in modelling the dynamics of the parameter of interest.